 So, if you're looking to benefit from the latest reduction in repo rates by the RBI, make sure to shop around before you apply for a home loan in 2020.
 Also, if you're stuck in a high-rate fixed-interest home loan, it's time to consider refinancing to switch from a fixed-rate home loan to a floating-rate home loan.

-As always, use CreditMantri to compare interest rates on home loans offered by different banks to select the best deal that works for you.
+As always, use CreditMantri to compare home loans interest rates offered by different banks to select the best deal that works for you.